rt95/Central/README.md

 # Central

-Jedan on mojih prvih projekata,napravljen sa AngularJS v2,mySql,bootstrap i PHP, self-taught.
+One of my very first projects,made with Angular,mySql,bootstrap and PHP, self-taught.

 <img src="Media/central-video.gif">